andreacappelletti97/mapreduce_hw2/README.md

 In this way you can call ssh, scp and other useful command directly with the host address<code> sandbox-hdp.hortonworks.com </code>.

-In order to run the entire mapreduce in the testing environment I wrote a bash script that will automatically run the commands for you and it's located in the root of the project named <code>deploy.sh </code>.
+In order to run the entire mapreduce in the testing environment I wrote a bash script that will automatically run the commands for you and it's located in the root of the project named <code>hortons_deploy.sh </code>.

 ```shell
 #!/bin/bash